Gokstad ship: Replicas

 Viking, an exact replica of the Gokstad ship, crossed the Atlantic Ocean from Bergen, Norway to be exhibited at the World's Columbian Exposition in Chicago in 1893; it remains on exhibit near Chicago.

-The Gaia ship is an exact replica of the Gokstad Ship.
-The Gaia Ship was constructed during the winter of 1989-1990 in Bjørkedal in Volda.
-It was named Gaia on June 19, 1991, by Vigdis Finnbogadottir, the President of Iceland, during a voyage to North America.
-In May of 1993, the vessel was donated to the city of Sandefjord from Knut Utstein Kloster from the Gaia Ship Foundation.
-The ship’s oak mast is constructed in one piece and stone provides ballast.
-It can reach ten knots under its full canvas, which is 120 sq. m., and it has sixteen pairs of oars.
+The Gaia ship is an exact replica of the Gokstad ship.
+Gaia was constructed during the winter of 1989–1990 in Bjørkedal in Volda Municipality.
 On May 17, 1991, it was sailed by Ragnar Thorseth to North America to mark the 1000th anniversary of Leiv Eriksson’s founding of Vinland.
-Gaia was built in 1990 and given to Sandefjord in 1993.
-It currently has Sandefjord as its home port.
+It was named Gaia on June 19, 1991, by Vigdis Finnbogadottir, the President of Iceland, during this voyage.
+In May 1993, the vessel was donated to the city of Sandefjord by Knut Utstein Kloster of the Gaia Ship Foundation and this remains its home port.
+The ship's oak mast is constructed in one piece and stone provides ballast.
+Gaia can reach ten knots under its full canvas, which is 120 sq. m., and it has sixteen pairs of oars.
 Gaia also sailed to the Rio de Janeiro Earth Summit via the Faroe Islands, Iceland, Greenland, and North America.